moeenn/flask-sample-app/README.md

 # Flask sample application
 A simple web application created using Python Flask in a purely server rendered manner.
-See `Makefile` for usage commands.
+See `task.py` for usage commands.

 ## Setup
 Before the project can be setup, please ensure the following tools are installed on the system
-- `make` - For running common project-related commands
 - `nodejs` / `npm` - For installing front-end dependencies
 - `venv` - For creating python virutal environments